DurgaPrasd/Automatic-Question-Generation/README.md

     | - ..... (rest stuff)
 ```

-- It shuold be noted that `englishPCFG.ser.gz` and `english.all.3class.distsim.crf.ser.gz` originally in a subfolder named `classifiers`
+- It shuold be noted that `englishPCFG.ser.gz` and `english.all.3class.distsim.crf.ser.gz` originally in a subfolder named `models/classifiers`.

 ## Run